 If you prefer not to cover your baby completely, parasols and sun canopies also offer protection from the sun and provide some extra shade – perfect if your pushchair hood doesn't block out as much light as you like.
 Again, many of these are now universal, designed to fit a number of different brands and styles of buggies including newborn pushchairs, lightweight strollers and travel systems.
-For some more hot weather essentials, take a look at the best pram fans.
+For some more hot weather essentials, take a look at the best pram fans, sunglasses for babies and sunscreens for kids.

 Best buggy covers at a glance